polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 1. From the lab computer, in the Azure portal, navigate to the **az12003a-vm0** blade.

 1. From the **az12003a-vm0** blade, connect to the Azure VM az12003a-vm0 via Remote Desktop.

-1. Within the RDP session to az12003a-vm0, in Server Manager, navigate to the **Local Server** view and turn off **IE Enhanced Security Configuration**.
+When prompted to authenticate, provide the credentials of the administrative user account you specified when deploying the Bicep template in the first exercise of this lab.

 1. Within the RDP session to az12003a-vm0, download and install PuTTY from [**https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html**](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

 1. Use PuTTY to connect via SSH to **i20-db-0** Azure VM.
-Acknowledge the security alert and, when prompted, provide the following credentials:
+Acknowledge the security alert and, when prompted to authenticate, provide the credentials of the administrative user account you specified when deploying the Bicep template in the first exercise of this lab.

-    -   Login as: **student**

-    -   Password: **Pa55w.rd1234**

 1. Use PuTTY to connect via SSH to **i20-db-1** Azure VM with the same credentials.